The Herring Research Group

 We conduct experiments utilizing 3D-4D characterization of porous media, multiphase fluid configurations, and dissolved constituent concentration fields.

-Anna Herring using a green laser to experiments.
+Anna Herring using a green laser to illuminate a sample.

 A fluid flow network within a sandstone sample.